nathancarter/semigroupviz/to-do-list.md

 ## Options

- * Create a disclosure menu item in that same title zone that reveals a div containing an options form, empty at the start.
  * Store at the top level of the semigroup's JSON a setting of whether we are showing the sizes of H-classes (yes, no, or only when there are hidden elements).
 Initialize this to the third setting and